management

 How customisable are the reports and templates?

 Emma works from your firm's own uploaded templates rather than a vendor-standard format, so the output matches your established document structure, including section headings, disclosure wording, and layout.
 You can also configure advice style and tonality within the template, meaning the generated draft reflects the way your firm writes to clients rather than a generic tone applied uniformly across all users.
-If your firm does not yet have a defined template, AdvisoryAI provides best-practice starting templates built to FCA Consumer Duty and COBS requirements, which your team can then adapt to match your house style and compliance preferences.
+If your firm does not yet have a defined template, we provide best-practice starting templates built to FCA Consumer Duty and COBS requirements, which your team can then adapt to match your house style and compliance preferences.
 In both cases, the configuration stays with your firm rather than defaulting to a common format used by most competing tools.

 How does Colin differ from Aveni Detect for compliance checking?